SamvitJ/WEIS2016-Programs/README.md

 java ExpBalanceEventDriven 80.0 78.0 0.01 0.01
 ```

 For more information, please look at Sections 2 (Problem Formulation) and 5 (Approach) of our paper.
-Feel free to send me an email at samvitj AT princeton DOT edu with any questions.

-Authors: Samvit Jain, Edward Felten, Steven Goldfeder.
+Authors: Samvit Jain, Edward Felten, Steven Goldfeder
-Institution: Department of Computer Science, Princeton University.
+Institution: Department of Computer Science, Princeton University
+Contact: samvitj AT princeton DOT edu